UEP-HUG/Professions_classifications/README.md

 **A note:** in cases where people responded to more than one questionnaire, I used the earliest profession information we had for the classification, as for the moment I assumed that we wanted the profession closest to the first lockdown period.
 But, we can quite flexibly change this logic or could make a separate classification based on each timepoint.

+# Data dictionary
+I've also included a data dictionary in the output folder, to explain the variables in the final generated file ("...ISCO_recoded_essential_plus_health_workers")

 Berg, J., Ananian, S., Lieppmann, H., Mieres, F., Soares, S., Duman, A., Horne, R., Shroff, T., Sobeck, K., Song, R., & International Labour Organization.
 Research Department.
 (2023).
 World employment and social outlook 2023: The value of essential work (1st ed.).
 ILO. https://doi.org/10.54394/OQVF7543

 I put the preliminary datasets with occupation information into this folder in the Share (in rds and csv formats):